mrinfocontent/ai-webpage-summarizer-extension/PRIVACY.md

-No user tracking
+This extension does not collect or track any personal data.

-No analytics
+The OpenAI API key is provided by the user and stored locally using Chrome storage.

-No data collection
+The extension accesses webpage content only when the user clicks the Summarize button.

-API key stored locally using chrome.storage
+Page content is sent to OpenAI solely for the purpose of generating a summary.

-Page content is sent to OpenAI only on user request
+No data is sold, shared, or stored by the developer.